Applicant for enrolment

 Early Childhood Development Program

-Early Childhood Development Programs (ECDP) are region based resources to provide early intervention to assist children prior to Prep, which are hosted at either a primary, secondary or special school.
+Early Childhood Development Programs (ECDP) are region based resources to provide early intervention to assist children prior to Prep.
+These are hosted at either a primary, secondary or special school.
 Children register to attend an ECDP rather than enrol.

 Early Entry into Prep

-Early entry to prep is permitted to enable continuity of learning for children transferring across from Australia or overseas.
-Children who are younger than the prescribed age for prep may be enrolled in prep if they:
+Children who are younger than the prescribed age for Prep may be enrolled in Prep if they:

-- have previously started education that is equivalent to prep in another State or country; and
+- has previously started education that is equivalent to Prep in another state or country; and

-- are considered ready for education in prep, having regard to their attributes (including ability, aptitude, social and emotional competence and physical development)
+- is considered ready for education in Prep, having regard to their attributes (including ability, aptitude, social and emotional competence, physical development, and level of knowledge and understanding).

 There are no exceptions to these requirements.
-The conditions for early entry to prep are set out in legislation, specifically Part 4, Section 15 of the Education (General Provisions) Regulation 2006.
-A program is considered to be equivalent to prep if it is full-time, school based and has a defined curriculum.
+The conditions for early entry to Prep are set out in legislation, specifically Part 4, Section 15 of the Education (General Provisions) Regulation 2006 (Qld).

-An eligible option is a recognised education or training program or course, offered by a recognised provider, which will enable a young person to gain a Senior Certificate and/or a Certificate III or IV.
+An eligible option is a recognised education or training program or course, offered by a recognised provider, which will enable a young person to gain a Certificate of Achievement, Senior Statement and/or a Certificate III or IV in a Vocation Education Program.
 Eligible options and providers are listed in the following table:

 A document that states the respective rights and obligations, about the education of a person at a state school, with respect to: